Back to Amazon Guides

 Symptoms

-• Touch screen unresponsive to taps
+• Touch panel unresponsive

 Recognize these?
 Here's what usually causes it.